josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 Import `FormsModule` from `@angular/forms` if your components have `[(ngModel)]` two-way binding expressions.

-Import *shared* and *feature* modules when this module's components incorporate their components, directives, and pipes.
+Import *shared* and *feature* modules when the components of this module incorporate their components, directives, and pipes.

 Import [BrowserModule](guide/ngmodule-faq#q-browser-vs-common-module) only in the root `AppModule`.